 Jacob believes usability comes before aesthetics.
 “Designing for the web isn’t the same as painting a picture where you have more of a creative license to do whatever you want; usability is important”, he says.

-High quality content and reference to the creative side that the development of a blog requires, are the biggest reasons why I think you can find some inspiration for your website in Jacob Gube’s useful tips and tutorials.
+High quality content and reference to the creative side that the development of a site requires, are the biggest reasons why I think you can find some inspiration for your website in Jacob Gube’s useful tips and tutorials.
 Even if you are not into the world of coding and programming.

 Jacob, how and why did you start?